It's the end of the year and that means 3 things:

 While this activity shouldn’t be limited to end of the year planning, it’s certainly helpful when it comes to finding opportunities for growth, improvement, and innovation.
 Not everyone will be helpful and not all of their ideas will be gems.
 For that reason, it's essential to stay connected to your target audience when it comes to creating and updating ongoing marketing campaigns that will drive results.

 Putting it All Together

 Many believe that building an annual marketing plan is a massive creative endeavor reliant upon expert vision and a crystal ball.
-While vision does play a part (and having a crystal ball most certainly doesn't hurt), proper research in the above 3 areas can play a major role in helping uncover the key areas of focus and growth for your marketing campaigns moving into the new year.
+While vision does play a part (and having a crystal ball most certainly doesn't hurt), proper research in the above 3 areas can play a major role in helping uncover the key areas of focus and growth for your digital marketing campaigns moving into the new year.
 If you haven't set your growth goals for the upcoming year, it might be time to reach out to our team!